How to Decorate a Christmas Tree in Blue and Silver

 If you are using a real Christmas tree, rotate it so that the best part is facing forward in the most visible area.
 Make sure that it is watered regularly to keep the needles from turning brown and falling off.

-String lights are the backbone of any well-decorated Christmas tree.
+String lights are very important on any well-decorated Christmas tree.

 Choose white or clear LED lights to enhance the blue and silver color palette.